FengboMa/docs.spectraguru/docs/Analytics_Page/Analytics_Page.md

 To analyze a particular set of spectra, first upload and proccess the data.
 Then, in the processing page, ensure that the spectra of interest are listed under the section labeled "Select Spectra you want to visualize."
 These are the spectra that will be used for analysis.
 Click the "x" next to unwanted spectra to remove them from the list.

-Once the data of interest have been selected, go to the Analytics page and select the type of analysis you would like to perform using the drop-down menu.
+Once the data of interest have been selected, go to the Analytics page and select the desired type of analysis using the drop-down menu.
 For further details, see the in-depth documentation for each of the analysis functions.